pym1024/SWAP_Universal/README.md

-# Sample-Wise Activation Patterns for Ultra-Fast NAS <br/> (ICLR 2024 Spotlight)
+# Zero-Shot Neural Network Evaluation with Sample-Wise Activation Patterns <br/>
-Training-free metrics (a.k.a. zero-cost proxies) are widely used to avoid resource-intensive neural network training, especially in Neural Architecture Search (NAS).
-Recent studies show that existing training-free metrics have several limitations, such as limited correlation and poor generalisation across different search spaces and tasks.
-Hence, we propose Sample-Wise Activation Patterns and its derivative, SWAP-Score, a novel high-performance training-free metric.
-It measures the expressivity of networks over a batch of input samples.
-The SWAP-Score is strongly correlated with ground-truth performance across various search spaces and tasks, outperforming 15 existing training-free metrics on NAS-Bench-101/201/301 and TransNAS-Bench-101.
+Zero-shot proxies, also known as training-free metrics, are widely adopted to reduce the computational overhead in neural network evaluation.
+Existing zero-shot metrics have several limitations, including weak correlation with the true performance and poor generalisation across different networks or downstream tasks.
+For example, most of these metrics apply only to either convolutional neural networks (CNNs) or Transformers, but not both.
+To address these limitations, we propose Sample-Wise Activation Patterns (SWAP), and its derivative, SWAP-Score, a novel, universal, and highly effective zero-shot metric.
+This metric measures the expressivity of neural networks over a mini-batch of samples, showing a high correlation with the neural networks' ground-truth performance.
+For both CNNs and Transformers, the SWAP-Score outperforms existing zero-shot metrics across computer vision and natural language processing tasks.
+For instance, Spearman's correlation coefficient between the SWAP-Score and CIFAR-10 validation accuracy for DARTS CNNs is 0.93, and 0.71 for FlexiBERT Transformers on GLUE tasks.
+Moreover, SWAP-Score is label-independent, hence can be applied at the pre-training stage of language models to estimate their performance for downstream tasks.

 # Usage